morabah/health-7/done_prompt.md

 3. Email verification process

 This enhancement provides users with better guidance and reduces potential confusion about what happens after registration.

+## Prompt: Enhanced Admin Dashboard, Verification Process, and User Management

+Enhanced administrative functionality for better user and doctor management:

+1. **Admin Dashboard Improvements**
+   - Added interactive statistics with clickable stat cards
+   - Implemented visual data representation with progress bars and charts
+   - Created a unified activity feed that combines data from various sources
+   - Added visual indicators for status items that need attention
+   - Improved layout and organization of information

+2. **Doctor Verification Process Enhancements**
+   - Implemented a comprehensive verification checklist system
+   - Created a tabbed interface for easier navigation between doctor details, documents, and verification
+   - Added better document previews with support for different file types
+   - Improved status visibility with color-coded status banners
+   - Added structured verification notes that capture all verification steps
+   - Required completion of all verification checklist items before approval

+3. **User Management Improvements**
+   - Added bulk selection and actions for multiple users
+   - Implemented user status management modal with clear options
+   - Added data export functionality to CSV
+   - Enhanced filtering and sorting capabilities
+   - Added visual indicators for different user types and statuses
+   - Improved table layout with more detailed information
+   - Created a statistics footer displaying user distribution

+4. **New UI Components Created**
+   - Tabs component for better content organization
+   - Tooltip component for displaying contextual help
+   - Updated VerificationForm to support checklist-based verification

+These enhancements significantly improve the administrative workflow, making it more efficient to manage users and verify doctors while providing better visibility into system activity.